-Opening in September 2020, Frida’s Field – located on a working cattle farm in the quaint hinterland township on Nashua – is a destination dining spot serving the property’s own sustainably grown ingredients across Saturday long lunches and soon-to-launch Friday dinners.
-The contemporary, country-style dining concept is a joint project between Edward and Jeanie Rawlings, owners of the Frida’s Field farm property, and long-time Icebergs chef Daniel Medcalf.
+Opened in September 2020, Frida’s Field – located on a working cattle farm in the quaint hinterland township on Nashua – is a destination dining spot serving the property’s own sustainably grown ingredients for long lunches from Thursday to Saturday.
+The contemporary, country-style dining concept is a joint project between Edward and Jeanie Rawlings, owners of the Frida’s Field farm property, and award-winning chef Alastair Waddell.
 On Frida’s menu, you can expect to see wagyu-Angus raised in surrounding paddocks and fresh produce plucked from its on-site gardens and orchards.
 Diners have to pre-book tickets to each sitting via the website.

 Need a coffee hit?
 There are a couple of newbies in town – plant-based cafe Vagabond (from the owners of the ever-popular Combi on Byron’s Fletcher Street) is the most recent arrival to the Habitat hub, serving coffee, smoothies, breakfast, lunch and almost-too-pretty-to-eat cakes.
 There’s also Daily Counter Byron Bay, a sleek new caffeine spot in the industrial precinct (sibling to the venue of the same name in Brunswick) armed with Allpress Espresso, bagels, jaffles and baked sweets.